InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development-ci.rst

 to Docker-hub and the Kubernetes cluster triggered to pull and run the updated code.

-The diagram also illustrates how the XChem ``DEV/latest`` Fragalysis Stack is built and deployed (automatically using Travis).
+The diagram also illustrates how the XChem ``STAGING/latest`` Fragalysis Stack is built and deployed (automatically using Travis).
 This *official* stack uses a tagged b/e image (the same version in this example) but its *build args* (**E**) are such that is uses the ``master`` branch of the ``xchem`` project as the source of the front-end code [#f4]_.

-Notes: -

--   The stack image tag would, by default, be the branch or tag being built.
-    Travis will take care of this for official images.
-Users will be able to define the ``IMAGE_TAG`` build argument to over-ride this behaviour.
-    This is essential in the example above because the user wishes to publish ``abc/fragalysis-stack:1-fix``, not ``abc/fragalysis-stack:latest``.

 ..  _be-example: